filecoin-project/specs/expected-consensus.md

 - Prove leader election -- meaning a block producer can be verified by any participant in the network.
 - Prove appropriate delay between drawings -- meaning a participant can only draw a single ticket per round.

-Each block stores its ticket in two places: an array `Tickets` which stores new tickets generated at every round for use as randomness `K` blocks in the future, and in an array `Election` to prove that a miner has indeed been elected miner using a `Ticket` from `K` blocks back .
+Each block stores its ticket in two places: an array `Tickets` which stores new tickets generated at every round for use as randomness `K` blocks in the future, and in an array `ElectionProofs` to prove that a miner has indeed been elected miner using a `Ticket` from `K` blocks back .
 On expectation, the arrays in a block will each contain a single ticket.
 In order to pressure the network to converge on a single chain, each miner may only submit one block per round (see: `Slashing`).
 In cases in which no block is mined for a round, a block with multiple tickets in each array may be generated in a subsequent round.
 We deal with this case in the `Null Blocks` section.

 #### Ticket generation and delay